aspose-total/Aspose.Total-Products/total/en/cpp/conversion/oft-to-tiff/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export OFT to TIFF" h2="Transform OFT to TIFF within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert OFT file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to TIFF.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Are you a C++ developer looking to add email conversion features to your applications?
+Aspose.Email for C++ is the perfect solution for you.
+This API allows you to convert OFT file format to HTML.
+After that, you can use Aspose.Words for C++ to export HTML to TIFF.
+Both of these APIs are part of the Aspose.Total for C++ package.

+Aspose.Email for C++ is a powerful and feature-rich API that enables you to convert OFT files to HTML.
+It supports a wide range of file formats, including MSG, EML, MHTML, and more.
+It also provides advanced features such as email conversion, message extraction, and more.
+With Aspose.Email for C++, you can easily convert OFT files to HTML with just a few lines of code.

+Once you have converted the OFT file to HTML, you can use Aspose.Words for C++ to export the HTML to TIFF.
+Aspose.Words for C++ is a powerful API that enables you to create, edit, and convert documents in various formats.
+It supports a wide range of file formats, including DOC, DOCX, ODT, and more.
+With Aspose.Words for C++, you can easily export HTML to TIFF with just a few lines of code.

+Both Aspose.Email for C++ and Aspose.Words for C++ are part of the Aspose.Total for C++ package.
+Aspose.Total for C++ is a comprehensive suite of APIs that enables you to create, edit, and convert documents in various formats.
+It includes APIs for email conversion, message extraction, document conversion, and more.
+With Aspose.Total for C++, you can easily add email conversion features to your applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}